milesdyck/TraditionalMongolianNumeralSudoku/README.md

 # MongolianScriptSudoku
-the repository for the book entitled, Mongolian Script Sudoku, by Altanzaya Yansanjav, Terbish Batbold, Miles Dyck, Tergel Batbold
+this is a supporting repository for the book entitled, Mongolian Script Sudoku, by Altanzaya Yansanjav, Terbish Batbold, Miles Dyck, Tergel Batbold

 ## Some notes on how the book was created